 Elizabeth Ann is the first clone of an American endangered animal, but the history of cloning is rich and varied.
 Around the world, hundreds of agricultural animals are cloned every day while celebrities have been cloning their own pets.
 So, here’s what you need to know about the science of cloning.

 We’re already cloning endangered animals…

 In August 2020, a healthy clone of the endangered Przewalski’s horse (pronounced shuh-VAL-skees) was born in Texas.
 Przewalski’s horses, which are native to the steppes of central Asia, are the last truly ‘wild’ horse species.
 Around 2,000 remain, but they lack essential genetic diversity because they’re all descended from just 12 wild-caught individuals.

 The little foal, called Kurt, was cloned using 40-year-old frozen cells from a stallion whose genes aren’t well represented in today’s population.
 Because Kurt is genetically identical to the stallion, the hope is that when he grows up and breeds, Kurt will restore this lost genetic diversity via his descendants.

 “The colt is expected to be one of the most genetically important individuals of his species,” says Bob Wiese, chief life sciences officer at San Diego Zoo Global, who was involved in the project.

 Other wild species have also been successfully cloned, including the coyote, the African wildcat and a rare Southeast Asian cow called the banteng.
+More recently, an endangered black-footed ferret was cloned in the hope that it might improve the genetic diversity of the remaining 350 animals.
 But many conservationists oppose cloning because they see it as an unproven, expensive distraction from tried and tested conservation methods, such as protected areas and anti-poaching initiatives.

 …And extinct animals too (but not dinosaurs)